jezinho22/can-u-kanji/client/README.md

 Our project is slightly beyond the MVP we set out to achieve.
 We aimed for 4 database functions and interrogating an API; pages for selecting and reviewing kanji and finding out about the site.
 We were able to add

 The name of the project
-Can U Kanji
+# Can U Kanji

-Names of the team members
+## Names of the team members
+Rachael and Jezinho

-A description of the project
+## A description of the project

+## The overall problem domain and how the project solves those problems

+## Semantic versioning, beginning with version 1.0.0 and incremented as changes are made

+## A list of any libraries, frameworks, or packages that your application requires in order to properly function

+    "axios": "^1.4.0",
+    "react": "^18.2.0",
+    "react-dom": "^18.2.0",
+    "react-dropdown": "^1.11.0",
+    "react-router-dom": "^6.11.2",
+    "react-scripts": "5.0.1"

-The overall problem domain and how the project solves those problems Semantic versioning, beginning with version 1.0.0 and incremented as changes are made A list of any libraries, frameworks, or packages that your application requires in order to properly function Instructions that the user may need to follow in order to get your application up and running on their own computer Clearly defined API endpoints with sample responses Clearly defined database schemas
+## Instructions that the user may need to follow in order to get your application up and running on their own computer

+## Clearly defined API endpoints with sample responses

+## Clearly defined database schemas